620 Victoria Ave East, 2nd floor

 How do I request a Gladue Report?

-- Tell the Crown or Judge that you would like a Gladue Report
+- Let the Crown or Judge know you would like to have a Gladue Report completed

 - Contact the Gladue Writer or Gladue Aftercare Worker for more information

 NOTE: Once approved, Gladue Reports on average take 30 to 60 days to complete.
 This is dependent on how many reports are currently being prepared.